open-hand/choerodon-starters/choerodon-starter-metric/README.md

-# Hitoa Toolkit
+# Metric Toolkit

-The hitoa toolkit is used to collect the information of jvm while the microservice program is running.
+The metric toolkit is used to collect the information of jvm while the microservice program is running.

 ## Feature